Mahesh2147/Monday_Coffee_Sales_Analysis_SQL_Project/README.md

 * Sales Analysis: Identify top-performing products and high-revenue cities.

 * Product Demand Trends: Track product sales and revenue at a granular level.

+#  Recomendation Of Top 3 Cities For New Branch

+### City1: Pune

+* Average Rent Per Customer is very less which is 294.

+* Average sale per customer is also high which is 24197..

+* Total Revenue is also high which is 1258290.

+* There are 1.875 millions Coffee Consumers in Pune City.

+City2: Delhi

+* Delhi has the highest Coffee Consumers among all cities.

+*  The Average Rent Per Customer is less which is 330.

+* Delhi has total 68 Customers which is high.

+City3: Jaipur

+* Jaipur has the highest total Number of Customers which is 69.

+* Avgerage Rent Per Customer is very less among all the cities, which is 156.

+* Total Revenue and Average Sale Per Customer is better in jaipur.